 For budget travelers – Use Hostelworld.com to find the perfect (budget) hostel for you.
 I have stayed multiple times in a dorm room in the Reggae Mansion, and could definitely recommend it to budget travelers who love to party.
 The hostel offers large and spacious pod-style dorms with large lockers for all your lockers.
 The hostel also has a restaurant, a small cinema and a rooftop bar, with a great view, that is opened daily.

 For any type of traveler – Another great option for any traveler is to use AirBnB to find affordable but quality accommodation.
 There is a large offer available on AirBnB.
-We have stayed at this AirBnB, and for the same price as a private room in a mid range hotel we now had a pool and a gym to us available, an amazing view from the 24th floor in a top notch location with only a 5 min walk away from public transport, a large shopping district and food courts.
-And to make it even better, you can now book this or any other AirBnB with a 30$ discount by clicking here!
+We personally have stayed at this AirBnB, and for the same price as a private room in a mid range hotel we now had a pool and a gym to us available, an amazing view from the 24th floor in a top notch location with only a 5 min walk away from public transport, a large shopping district and food courts.

 I hope you enjoyed reading this post about the Thean Hou temple.
 Let me know in the comments down below if you are planning on adding the Thean Hou Temple to your next bucket list!
-Don’t forget to read my full travel guide to Peninsular Malaysia as well if you are planning on visiting this beautiful country or check out some of our other articles filled with tips and beautiful sights to see in Malaysia:
+Don’t forget to read my full travel guide to Malaysia as well if you are planning on visiting this beautiful country or check out some of our other articles filled with tips and beautiful sights to see in Malaysia:

 - Malaysia travel budget – This is exactly how much it costs to travel Malaysia